2011 Mundialito de Clubes

 The inaugural Mundialito de Clubes (or Club World Cup) is a beach soccer tournament that will take place at the Praia do Sol stadium at Represa de Guarapiranga, a reservoir located in São Paulo, Brazil from 19 – 26 March 2011.
 The stadium will have a seating capacity of 3,500 spectators.

 Participating teams

 It was determined that ten teams, divided into two groups of five, will take part in the tournament:

-It was originally speculated that the newly reformed New York Cosmos of the United States would take part in the tournament and had been later replaced by Shakhtar Donetsk of the Ukraine.
+It was originally speculated that the newly reformed New York Cosmos of the United States would take part in the tournament and had been later replaced by Shakhtar Donetsk of Ukraine.
 It was also speculated that Marseille of France would take part as well, but the final spot was disputed between them and Milan.
 It was also announced at the draw that an as-yet-undetermined fourth Brazilian team will round out the club roster at 10, which was later revealed as Santos.